Templestowe Lower

 Templestowe Lower is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

 Templestowe Lower has a high level of cultural diversity, with 41.1% of its population born overseas and 46.4% speaking a language other than English at home.
-Christianity is the predominant religion in Templestowe Lower, comprising 55.9% of the population.
-Judaism, while still a minority, is slightly overrepresented compared to Greater Melbourne, with 0.5% of Templestowe Lower's population identifying as such, compared to 0.3%.
+The predominant religion in Templestowe Lower is Christianity, comprising 55.9% of the population.
+However, Judaism is notably overrepresented, making up 0.5% of the population compared to the regional average of 0.3%.

 Frequently Asked Questions - Diversity